1636: The Vatican Sanction cover

 by Eric Flint, Charles E. Gannon

-• Skip if: you haven't read earlier entries — the backstory runs deep
+• Skip if: you haven't read earlier entries — the character web is deep